timothyhull/breadpool-self-eval/docs/index.md

         === "My Areas for Growth :material-cursor-default-click:"

-            - I do not serve in the PW role frequently, and it seems to take me several jams to understand the needs of the officials serving in PLT/ePLT roles.
+            - I do not serve in the PW role frequently, and it can take me several jams to understand the needs of the officials serving in PLT/ePLT roles.
-            - I need to be more proactive as a PW, and communicate better with officials serving in the PLT/ePLT roles before a game so I can provide them with the most precise and helpful feedback.
+            - I need to be more proactive as a PW and communicate better with officials serving in the PLT/ePLT roles before a game so I can provide them with the most precise and helpful feedback.

     ??? clipboard "SK :material-cursor-default-click:"